When she first considered a business career, Parisa Salkhordeh (MBA ’14) was a world away.

 “When I came here, I was already from another country.
 I worked with different people, but not in this setting.
 I really got to know the value of diversity,” she said.
 “Before b-school, I thought it was easier to do solo work.
 Now I think I always need a team to bring more ideas, something I haven’t even thought of yet.”

-With her MBA studies completed, Salkhordeh is headed back to Deloitte as a consultant in McLean, Va.
+With her MBA studies completed, Salkhordeh is headed back to Deloitte as a consultant in McLean, Virginia.